 It is also important to find a doctor that is committed to meeting your needs both before and after surgery.
 Your doctor should be willing to answer all your questions about weight loss and various surgical treatment options, discuss your expectations, and explain the medical concepts and risks of surgery.
 It is your doctor's obligation to provide you with the information you need.

 Your doctor should also offer advice and provide support with diet and exercise following surgery.
 Make sure you feel comfortable with your surgeon and that he or she is the right doctor for you.
 A doctor that you can talk to and rely on to help you thru the process will help make weight loss success more likely.
 Follow-up care and band adjustments are an important part of LAP-BAND® surgery so it is necessary that you can work together with your doctor and his or her staff comfortably.

 Referrals and Recommendations

-The American Society for Bariatric Surgery (ASBS) is a professional organization that may be helpful to you in finding a bariatric surgeon.
-The ASBS was founded in 1983 to support and educate surgeons and health professionals.
-They also have patient resources including a directory of member bariatric surgeons.
+The American Society for Metabolic and Bariatric Surgery (ASMBS) is a professional organization that may be helpful to you in finding a bariatric surgeon.
+The ASMBS was founded in 1983 to support and educate surgeons and health professionals.
+They also have resources for patients including a directory of member bariatric surgeons.

 Reputable doctors should be willing to let you talk to a few of his or her previous Lap-Band patients.
-When given the opportunity, ask them about their experience, how the doctor handled any complications, how well the doctor answered their questions and concerns, and how much support is provided after surgery.
+This opportunity may be available at a bariatric support group meeting hosted by the doctor for existing and prospective patients.
+When given the opportunity, ask current or previous patients about their experience, how the doctor handled any complications, how well the doctor answered their questions and concerns, and how much support is provided after surgery.
 While every doctor may have the occasional dissatisfied patient, talking to several patients will help you determine if this particular surgeon is right for you.